mcfly1885/raspberrypi-system-monitor/README.md

-# Raspberry Pi Systen Monitor
+# Raspberry Pi System Monitor

 A simple javacript web app that resume the system information.